terminalcloud/apps/docs/drywall.md

 ## Usage

 Just spin up a new Terminal based on this snapshot.
-Access the live application by clicking to "TEst Drywall here!" and login with the credentials provided (see below).
+Access the live application by clicking to "Test Drywall here!" and login with the credentials provided (see below).

 ### Credentials